Fissure vent

 A fissure vent, also known as a volcanic fissure, eruption fissure or simply a fissure, is a linear volcanic vent through which lava erupts, usually without any explosive activity.
 The vent is often a few metres wide and may be many kilometres long.
 Fissure vents can cause large flood basalts which run first in lava channels and later in lava tubes.
 After some time, the eruption tends to become focused at one or more spatter cones.
+Volcanic cones and their craters that are aligned along a fissure form a crater row.
 Small fissure vents may not be easily discernible from the air, but the crater rows (see Laki) or the canyons (see Eldgjá) built up by some of them are.

 The dikes that feed fissures reach the surface from depths of a few kilometers and connect them to deeper magma reservoirs, often under volcanic centers.
 Fissures are usually found in or along rifts and rift zones, such as Iceland and the East African Rift.
 Fissure vents are often part of the structure of shield volcanoes.

 Iceland

-In Iceland, volcanic vents, which can be long fissures, often open parallel to the rift zones where the Eurasian and the North American Plate lithospheric plates are diverging, a system which is part of the Mid-Atlantic Ridge.
+In Iceland, volcanic vents, which can be long fissures, often open parallel to the rift zones where the Eurasian and the North American lithospheric plates are diverging, a system which is part of the Mid-Atlantic Ridge.
 Renewed eruptions generally occur from new parallel fractures offset by a few hundred to thousands of metres from the earlier fissures.
 This distribution of vents and sometimes voluminous eruptions of fluid basaltic lava usually builds up a thick lava plateau, rather than a single volcanic edifice.
 But there are also the central volcanoes, composite volcanoes, often with calderas, which have been formed during thousands of years, and eruptions with one or more magma reservoirs underneath controlling their respective fissure system.